Lard123/Agora/README.txt

 INSTRUCTIONS FOR RUNNING PROJECT
 --------------------------------

+NOTE: Xcode 8.2.1 or newer is required to run Agora since it supports the latest version of the Swift programming language, 3.0.1

 To run Agora on the Apple iOS Simulator:
 Find and open the Xcode Project, denoted by the "Agora.xcodeproj".
 Simply click the the play button at the top left corner when Xcode opens the project.
 When you are prompted for a device to use, select any device to automatically run Agora on the Simulator.